 qPCRBIO SyGreen Mix

-qPCRBIO SyGreen Mix can be used to reliably quantify any DNA template including genomic, cDNA and viral sequences, and is able to detect extremely low copy number targets with the highest efficiency.
+qPCRBIO SyGreen Mix can be used to reliably quantify any DNA template including genomic, cDNA and viral sequences using dye-based qPCR, and is able to detect extremely low copy number targets with the highest efficiency.

 Features